Introduction to biocidal product regulations

 - authorisation of biocidal product.

 The substances are evaluated for specific use, known as product types.
-Once the review is complete, a substance will either receive a decision for authorisation or non-approval.
-An authorisation decision may contain certain conditions for the use of the substance.
+Once the review is complete, a substance will either receive a decision for approval or non-approval.
+An approval decision may contain certain conditions for the use of the substance.
 One such condition may be that the substance may not be present in biocidal products intended for private use.